-min.jpeg)

 Brand names: Lamictal

-Form: Comes as tablets you can swallow or chew
+Form: Comes as tablets people can swallow or chew

-Lamotrigine is a widely used seizure medication among people with generalized epilepsy.
-You’ll take the tablets once or twice per day.
-It works by slowing down the bursts of electrical signals in the brain that happen during a seizure.
-Lamotrigine appears to be one of the safer AEDs to take during pregnancy - unlike many other epilepsy medications.
+Lamotrigine is a widely used anti-seizure medication among people with generalized and focal epilepsy.
+It works by slowing down the abnormal electrical activity in the brain that can cause seizures.

 - Dizziness